greenelab/deep-review/sections/02_intro.md

-The term deep learning has come to refer to a collection of new techniques that, together, have demonstrated breakthrough gains over existing best-in-class algorithms across several fields.
+The term deep learning has come to refer to a collection of new techniques that, together, have demonstrated breakthrough gains over existing best-in-class machine learning algorithms across several fields.
 It is built on artificial neural networks, an idea that was first proposed in 1943 [@doi:10.1007/BF02478259] as a model for how biological brains process information.
 Since then, interest in neural networks as computational models has waxed and waned several times.
 This history is interesting in its own right [@doi:10.1103/RevModPhys.34.135].
-With the gains shown by techniques falling under the aegis of deep learning over alternative approaches, attention has shifted back to neural networks.
+In recent years, attention has shifted back to neural networks as the predictive power of deep learning techniques has surged ahead of other machine learning techniques.
 Our focus is primarily on the downstream applications enabled by these advances.

 Several important advances make the current surge of work done in this area possible.
 Easy-to-use software packages have brought the techniques of the field